suren-atoyan/react-pwa/README.md

 <img src="./public/images/readme/use-template.png" width="300" title="Use this temaplte">

-Or you can fork it.
+Or you can fork/clone it.

 In order to run it in development, run: